treelogic-swe/email-scraper/README.md

 ## Command-Line

+### Prerequistes

+* A running mailserver and access to the same.
+You can use the bundled local test email server.
+The test server must be running.
+Start it like this: `make starttestmailserver`.
+Stop it like this: `make stoptestmailserver`.

+### Examples

-Example (running with all defaults, which uses the test mailserver that is bundled with this project):
+Example (running with all defaults, which uses the test mailserver that is bundled with this project; assumes that the test email server is running (see above)):

 ```
 make run
 ```

-If not using the test mail server, then the argument to `make run` must be a configured mail server.
-See the "List Configured Servers" section for more info.
+If using any command line arguments, use the included npm scripts as shown below.

 Example:

 ```
-make run mailserver=foo username=bar password=bat
+npm run-script run -- --startAt=1
 ```

-To keep the server listening indefinitely, do (using kattare again as an example):
+To keep the server listening indefinitely on mailserver 'foo':

 ```
-make run mailserver=foo username=bar password=bat keepListening=true
+npm run-script run -- --mailserver=foo --username=bar --password=bat --keepListening=true
 ```

-If using the test server, no arguments are required: simply do `make run`.
-However, the test server must be running.
-Start it like this: `make starttestmailserver`.
-Stop it like this: `make stoptestmailserver`.

 ## Programmatic